DrewAlderfer/DrewAlderfer/README.md

 ### Hi there 👋
+My name is Andrew Alderfer and I'm a data scientist and artist with a background in fabrication, and manufacturing for the events and furniture industries.
+I love designing machines and processes for manufacturing and hope to apply my new skills and knowledge in machine-learning and AI to improve automation systems.
+I recently graduated from Flatiron School in NYC and am excited to continue to use this space to develop my ideas and projects.

+I am currently:

+- Looking for Work!
+- Working on a customized implementation of the YOLO algorithm using Tensorflow/Keras
+- Building machines and 3d printing tools
+- Living in Brooklyn

 <!--
 **DrewAlderfer/DrewAlderfer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.